massimovar/LearningFTOptix/chapters/How_to_write_scripts_in_FTOptix.md

-## 🧑🏻‍💻 What software do I use to write scripts in FTOptix?
+## 🧑🏻‍💻 How to write scripts in FTOptix

 Choose your tool to write scripts in FTOptix Studio